renato145/gaspard/README.md

     Uploading media...

-This is a cute puppy!
-It looks like a Cavalier King Charles Spaniel.
-They are known for being friendly, playful, and affectionate dogs. 🐶💕
+This is a very cute photo of a baby hippopotamus.
+It looks like it’s being petted by a human hand.
+The hippopotamus has a very sweet expression on its face and looks very happy to be getting attention.
+The photo is taken from a close up perspective, which makes the hippopotamus look even cuter.
 <details>

-- content: {‘parts’: \[{‘text’: ‘This is a cute puppy!
-It looks like a Cavalier King Charles Spaniel.
-They are known for being friendly, playful, and affectionate dogs. 🐶💕 ’}\], ‘role’: ‘model’}
+- content: {‘parts’: \[{‘text’: “This is a very cute photo of a baby hippopotamus.
+It looks like it’s being petted by a human hand.
+The hippopotamus has a very sweet expression on its face and looks very happy to be getting attention.
+The photo is taken from a close up perspective, which makes the hippopotamus look even cuter.”}\], ‘role’: ‘model’}
 - finish_reason: 1
 - index: 0
 - safety_ratings: \[{‘category’: 9, ‘probability’: 1, ‘blocked’: False},